 - 1. Press the Ctrl+Num (default) hotkey to open the on-screen display. - 2.
 Press F11 to call the Configuration menu. - 3.
-If you want to change this right of a user account, select User.
-For changing this right for a user group, select Usergroup. - 4.
+If you want to change this right of a user account, select the User entry.
+For changing this right for a user group, select the Usergroup entry. - 4.
 Press Enter. - 5.
 Select the user account or the user group whose login rights for the Config Panel web application you want to change and press F5. - 6.
-Select Config rights and press Enter. - 7.
-Select Weblf Login and press F8 to select one of the following options:
+Select the Config rights entry and press Enter.

+7. Select the Weblf Login entry and press F8 to select one of the following options: